ligato/docs/docs/user-guide/config-files.md

 ```

 - `token-expiration`: Token expiration time in nanoseconds.
 Zero means no expiration time
-- `password-hash-cost`: Number in range 4-31 used as a parameter for hashing passwords.
-Large numbers require a lot of CPU time and memory to process.
+- `password-hash-cost`: Number in range between 4 and 31 used as a parameter for hashing passwords.
+Large numbers require more CPU time and memory to process.
-- `token-signature`: A string value used as a key to sign a tokens
+- `token-signature`: A string value used as a key to sign tokens

 REST also allows to use of the simple flag to set HTTP port: